rsearls/jModInfGen/README.md

 (line 1407) causes the summary report to be written to a file rather than the console.  `verbose` causes detailed information to be written in the summary and in each generated module-info file.

-A verbose summary can be see here, https://github.com/rsearls/jbossws-cxf/blob/jModInfGen-example/jModInfGen-Summary-Report.txt
+A verbose summary report can be see here, https://github.com/rsearls/jbossws-cxf/blob/jModInfGen-example/jModInfGen-Summary-Report.txt

-This is the default (short) summary report.
+The default (short) summary report looks like this.
 ```
   Fri Oct 27 18:31:19 EDT 2017
   jModInfoGet Summary Report